 - We use a number of whole school profile surveys, including Section 48 RE surveys and OFSTED style surveys.
 These help to highlight any particular trends within the school population that may need attention. - We regularly seek feedback from our families and pupils through questionnaires. - All staff are given training on how to identify signs that a pupil may be experiencing a mental health difficulty. - We openly encourage pupils to let staff know when they have concerns, we provide a variety of ways for pupils to seek help e.g. we are developing the use of worry boxes in every classroom, checked daily by the teacher.
 There is also an opportunity for pupils to approach the school counsellor.
+Once our Mental Health Ambassador Team are established, we hope to develop further ways to promote pupils reaching out for help. - The school is beginning to use outcome measures to highlight the needs in terms of mental health and wellbeing and the impact of these over time. - The school has started to use the Boxhall Profile, which provides a framework for the assessment of children who have social, emotional and behavioural difficulties (SEBD).

 As a school we work closely in partnership with our community colleagues to ensure we are actively identifying pupil mental health needs and monitoring the effectiveness of our actions and support.
-As part of our commitment to supporting pupils we employ a school counsellor to be present each week.
+As part of our commitment to supporting pupils we employ a school counsellor to be present two days a week.